pjflanagan/HaikuBot/README.md

 # HaikuTwitter
-A twitter bot that's tweets haikus to users based on the word they tweeted to it.
+A twitter bot that writes haikus based on the word users pass to it.
+Requires Python v2.

-Currently it only writes poems, and sporaddically at best.
-Requires Python v2
+NOTE: Dictionary.com has since reformatted it's website and this no longer works.

 ![Poems](https://github.com/pjflanagan/HaikuTwitter/blob/master/Poems.png)